Chapters

 Company closedowns

-If your business has an annual close-down period requiring your employees to take their annual leave or unpaid time off, it's important that you give them at least 14 days notice.
+If your business has an annual close down period requiring your employees to take their Annual Leave or have unpaid time off, it's important that you give them at least 14 days notice.

 Lump sum payments